testillano/h2agent/kata/08.Server_Data_History/README.md

 # Server Data History

-Server internal data (requests received and their states and other useful information like timing) are exposed through the agent `REST API`, but are also accessible at transformation filters using the source type `event`.
+Server internal data (requests received and their states and other useful information like timing) are exposed through the agent `REST API`, but are also accessible at transformation filters using the source type `serverEvent`.
 Let's see an example.

 Imagine the following current server data map: